iifl-logo

 An Internal Complaints Committee was constituted by the Company in terms of Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
 The said Act aims at protecting womens right to gender equality, life and liberty at workplace to encourage women participation at work.
 The Committee meets all the criteria including its composition mentioned in the Act and relevant Rules.
 No complaint has been received by the Committee during the year under review.

-The Policy on Related Party Transactions as approved by the Board can be accessed on the Companys website at following web-link https://www.birLa-sugar. com/Assets/Magadh/Magadh-Sugar-ReLated-Party- Transaction-PoLicy.pdf.
-The details of related party transactions are set out in the notes to the financial statements.
+The Policy on Related Party Transactions as approved by the Board can be accessed on the Companys website at following web-link https://magadhsugar.com/wp-content/ uploads/2025/06/Magadh-Sugar-Related-Party-Transaction- Policy.pdf The details of related party transactions are set out in the notes to the financial statements.

 In line with the regulatory requirements, the Company has formally framed Risk Management Policy to identify and assess the key risk areas, monitor and report the compliance and effectiveness of the same.
-A Risk Management Committee, is in pLace comprising of an Independent Director, WhoLe time Director, Chief Financial Officer and the Group President to oversee the risk management process in the Company with an objective to review the major risks which effect the Company from both the externaL and the internaL environment perspective.
-Appropriate actions have been initiated to either mitigate, partiaLLy mitigate, transfer or accept the risk (if need be) and monitor the risks on a reguLar basis.
-The detaiLs of the terms of reference, number and date of meeting, attendance of director and remuneration paid to them are separateLy provided in the Corporate Governance Report.
+A Risk Management Committee, has been constituted voluntarily to oversee the risk management process in the Company with an objective to review the major risks which effect the Company from both the external and the internal environment perspective.
+Appropriate actions have been initiated to either mitigate, partially mitigate, transfer or accept the risk (if need be) and monitor the risks on a regular basis.
+The details of the terms of reference, number and date of meeting, attendance of Directors and remuneration paid to them are separately provided in the Corporate Governance Report.

-The Company has laid down internal financial controLs, through a combination of Entity LeveL controLs, Process LeveL controLs and IT GeneraL controls inter-aLia to ensure orderly and efficient conduct of business, incLuding adherence to the Companys poLicies and procedures, accuracy and compLeteness of accounting records and timeLy preparation and reporting of reLiabLe financiaL
+The Company has laid down internal financial controls, through a combination of Entity level controls, Process level controls and IT General controls inter-alia to ensure orderly and efficient conduct of business, including adherence to the Companys policies and procedures, accuracy and completeness of accounting records and timely preparation and reporting of reliable financial statements/information,

-statements/information, safeguarding of assets, prevention and detection of frauds and errors.
-The evaLuations of these internaL financiaL controLs were done through the internaL audit process and were aLso reviewed by the Statutory Auditors.
-Based on their view of these reported evaLuations, the directors confirm that, for the preparation of financiaL statements for the financiaL year ended March 31, 2024, the appLicabLe Accounting Standards have been foLLowed and the internaL financiaL controLs are generaLLy found to be adequate and were operating effectiveLy & that no significant deficiencies were noticed.
+safeguarding of assets, prevention and detection of frauds and errors.
+The evaluations of these internal financial controls were done through the internal audit process and were also reviewed by the Statutory Auditors.
+Based on their view of these reported evaluations, the Directors confirm that, for the preparation of financial statements for the financial year ended 31st March, 2025, the applicable Accounting Standards have been followed and the internal financial controls are generally found to be adequate and were operating effectively & that no significant deficiencies were noticed.

-The Company has estabLished a vigiL mechanism and adopted whistLe bLower poLicy, pursuant to which whistLe bLowers can report concerns about unethicaL behaviour, actuaL or suspected fraud or vioLation of the Companys code of conduct poLicy.
+The Company has established a vigil mechanism and adopted whistle blower policy, pursuant to which whistle blowers can report concerns about unethical behaviour, actual or suspected fraud or violation of the Companys code of conduct policy.
+During the year under review, there has been change in this policy with respect to leak or suspected leak of Unpublished Price Sensitive Information has been incorporated so that whistle blowers can report concerns.
 The mechanism provides adequate safeguards against victimisation of persons who use this mechanism.
-The brief detaiL about this mechanism may be accessed on the Companys website at the webLink http://www.birLa- sugar.com/Assets/Magadh/Magadh-Sugar-WhistLe- BLower-PoLicy.pdf
+The brief detail about this mechanism may be accessed on the Companys website at the https:// magadhsugar.com/wp-content/uploads/2025/06/Magadh- Sugar-Whistle-Blower-Policy.pdf

 Your Directors strive to maintain highest standards of Corporate Governance.
-The Corporate Governance Report for the FinanciaL Year 2023-24 is attached as "Annexure B" to this Report.
-The declaration of the WhoLe-time Director confirming compLiance with the Code of Conduct of the Company is enclosed as "Annexure C" to this Report and Auditors Certificate confirming compLiance with the conditions of Corporate Governance is encLosed as "Annexure D" to this Report.
+The Corporate Governance Report for the Financial Year 2024-2025 is attached as "Annexure B" to this Report.
+All the Directors of the Company and Senior Management Personnel have confirmed the compliance of Code of Conduct of the Company.
+The declaration of the Whole-time Director confirming compliance with the Code of Conduct of the Company is enclosed as "Annexure C" to this Report and Auditors Certificate confirming compliance with the conditions of Corporate Governance is enclosed as "Annexure D" to this Report.

 STATUTORY AUDITORS

-The shareholders of the Company, at the AGM held on July 21, 2022, had appointed M/s B SR & Co LLP, Chartered Accountants, (Firm Registration No. 101248W/W-100022), as Auditors of the Company to hold office for a term of 5 (five) consecutive years from the conclusion of the Eighth AGM of the Company held on July 21, 2022 till the conclusion of the Thirteenth AGM of the Company.
+The shareholders of the Company, at the AGM held on 21st July, 2022, had appointed M/s B S R & Co LLP, Chartered Accountants, (Firm Registration No. 101248W/W-100022), as Auditors of the Company to hold office for a term of 5 (five) consecutive years from the conclusion of the 8th (eighth) Annual General Meeting of the Company held on 21st July, till the conclusion of the 13th (Thirteenth) Annual General Meeting of the Company.

 COST AUDITORS

 Pursuant to Section 148 of the Companies Act, 2013 read with The Companies (Cost Records and Audit) Amendment Rules, 2014, the cost audit records maintained by the Company in respect of its Sugar activity is required to be audited.
-Your Directors have, on the recommendation of the Audit Committee, appointed M/s D Radhakrishnan & Co., Cost Accountants, as the Cost Auditor to audit the cost accounts of the Company for the financial year 202425.
-As required under the Companies Act, 2013, the remuneration payable to the Cost Auditor is required to be placed before the Members in a general meeting for their ratification.
+Your Directors have, on the recommendation of the Audit Committee, appointed M/s D Radhakrishnan & Co., Cost Accountants, as the Cost Auditor to audit the cost accounts of the Company for the financial year 2025-26.
+As required under the Companies Act, 2013, the remuneration payable to the Cost Auditor is required to be placed before the Members at the ensuing Annual General Meeting for their ratification.

 SECRETARIAL AUDITOR